lkersting/FRENSIE-tests/electron/albedo/Al/README.md

-## Aluminum albedo experiment ##
+## Aluminum albedo experiments ##

 # Experimental
-The reflection coefficient in a semi-infinite slab Al is measured at various energies.
+The reflection coefficient in a semi-infinite slab Al is measured at various energies and angles.

 # Forward Setup
-Surface current estimator with cosines bin (-1.0, -0.99, 0.0, 1.0).
+Surface current estimator with cosines bin (-1.0, 0.0, 1.0).
-For Al make the infinite slab 30 cm long
+A semi-infinite Al slab (30 cm deep).
+Each incident angle must be a separate run.
-Each source energy must be a separate run
+Each source energy must be a separate run or source energy bins must be used.

 # Adjoint Setup
-Surface current estimator with cosines bin 0 to 10 degrees and 170 to 180 degrees.
+Surface current estimator with 10 to 20 degree cosines bins around the incident angle and energy bins.
-For Al make the infinite slab 30 cm long
+The same geometry is used as the forward.
-There can be one adjoint run for all source energies
+There can be one adjoint run for all source energies and angles.

 ## Trelis geometry commands
 brick x 60.0 y 60.0 z 30.0